 A positive modifier applied to hit rolls with physical attacks made while mounted. modifiers are listed as X/Y, where X is + to hit and and Y is + to damage.
 Note: Centaurs always count as Riding.

 A method of disengaging from combat during an enemies turn.
 Especially useful if a subsequent attack may kill or seriously injure you.
 If you choose to roll with a blow, you must do so immediately after taking damage (regardless of turn order or initiative score).
 Once the damage is resolved, move directly backward from the direction of the attack up to 1/2 of your full move.
 However, doing so will temporarily reduce your Initiative Score by 10 on the next round that you would have a turn. (i.e. if you have already taken your turn that round, the reduction would occur in the following round).
 Models that choose to Roll with the Blow are considered to be knocked down on their next turn.
 GM discretion is required in instances where Rolling with the Blow may not be appropriate, such as if there is nowhere to roll to or if the blow triggering the roll is not significant (i.e. a Barbarian with 185HP would never roll with three damage blow inflicted by a Goblin).
 Rolling with the Blow does NOT count as Disengaging from Combat.

 Denotes a two-handed weapon that can still be used in conjuncture with a shield (excluding bucklers, shield blades, pavise, lantern shield).

-Can use shield offensively as an off-hand attack, without penalties associated with dual wielding.
-Typically includes a small percentage stunning effect.
+A common weapon attribute for shields that allows it to be used offensively as an off-hand attack, without penalties associated with dual wielding.
+Typically includes a small percentage stun effect.

 Typically used to indicate a ranged special ability or power that can be chained together with an instant; (i.e. “Next shot has X additional effects”) cannot be used on target in base contact.